 I volunteered in Puerto Rico for two weeks, serving as a doctor in a mobile medical unit.
-What I witnessed was a humanitarian crisis that was far worse than that portrayed through U.S. media.

 My team targeted rural communities in the middle, south and west coastal towns not yet surveyed by FEMA.
 We had expected that the state would have made progress a month after the storm, but outside of San Juan, conditions remained unchanged.
 Fences and power lines torn from the ground still obstructed the streets.
 Bridges collapsed and roads were impassable after landslides.

 We walked through these neighborhoods asking locals if they needed a doctor or if anyone they knew was sick.
 Families sat outside to escape the heat inside their homes and the smell of mold and mildew from the flooding.

 Children played outside and helped clean up the neighborhood.
 It was their 6th week without school, and there was no power for television.
 There were several run-offs at the bottom of the mountains where citizens would collect water for bathing, showering, cleaning, and drinking.
 Many were out of work and spent their days trying to clean up from after the storm, collect water, and wait for FEMA aid and assistance.

 The patients I saw had not seen anyone other than neighbors and family since the storm.
 Their doctors had relocated to the States or had offices destroyed by the storm.
 Pharmacies were closed and they were running out of their medications and supplies.
 Without care, these patients will eventually succumb to infection, heart attacks, and strokes from uncontrolled hypertension, diabetes, COPD, asthma, and cancer.